Overwatch-Framework/overwatch/README.md

 Implement a UI for players to select from existing characters, displaying relevant details for each.

 - **Inventory Interface**
-Develop a grid-based inventory system that displays items with their respective weights and quantities.
+Develop a weight-based inventory system that displays items with their respective quantities.

 - **Death Screen**
 Create a UI that appears upon player death, offering options such as respawn or spectate.